bitcoin-unlimited/BUwiki/wally/faq.md

 **Bitcoin, bitcoin, Bitcoin Cash, and bitcoin cash** Bitcoin and Bitcoin Cash (note the names are capitalized) refer to the electronic networks that process transactions made with bitcoin and bitcoin cash (note the lower case names).
 The names bitcoin and bitcoin cash refer to the electronic currencies themselves, as in “I own 3 and a half bitcoin cash”.

 Traditional currencies are typically coins, paper bills, and amounts in bank, brokerage, or other accounts.
-Cryptocurrencies, such as bitcoin and bitcoin cash, are a type of currency that exists in the form of _private keys_, with each private key representing a particular amount of the currency.
-Usually, only one person or organization knows a particular private key and hence “owns” the cryptocurrency that the private key represents.
+Cryptocurrencies, such as bitcoin and bitcoin cash, are a type of currency that exists in a public ledger accessible by _private keys_, with each private key controlling the spending of a particular amount of the currency.
+Usually, only one person or organization knows a particular private key and hence “owns” the cryptocurrency that the private key controls.

-The amount of currency associated with a private key can be split into parts, each part then having its own private key, and whose sum is the same as the amount represented by the original private key.
-Alternately, private keys can be combined into a new private key which represents the amount of the sum of the combined private keys.

-**bitcoin cash Transaction**
+**Bitcoin Cash Transaction**
-A transaction is the exchange of a quantity of BCH between two people.
+A transaction is the exchange of a quantity of BCH between people.
 One person sends BCH to another, and the other person receives the BCH.
 The information specifying this transaction is grouped with the information describing other transactions into a _block_ of transactions by Bitcoin Cash _miners_.
 Once the block has been validated by the BCH network and added to the *blockchain*, the transactions in that block are *confirmed*.

+In detail, a transaction takes the amount of currency associated with some private keys and splits it into parts, each part then secured by its own private key, and whose sum is the same as the amount represented by the original private key (less a blockchain transaction fee).
+Alternately, the funds secured by many private keys can be combined into a single entry secured by a new private key.
+Since different individuals know different private keys, the transaction effectively transmits value between individuals.

 **Block**
 One or more BCH transactions, grouped together with an identifying block header.
 See Blockchain below for more detail.

 **Block Validation**
-Once a minor has successfully mined a block, it is sent to all other BCH nodes on the BCH network for validation.
-Each node checks to see if the new block has been correctly mined and then, after this validation, appends the block to the blockchain that the node maintains.
-In the somewhat rare case when two miners each mine different blocks and simultaneously send them to the BCH network, some of the nodes might validate one of the blocks and others might validate the other block.
+Once a miner has successfully mined a block, it is sent to all other Bitcoin Cash nodes on the Bitcoin Cash network for validation.
+Each node checks to see if the new block has been correctly constructed and then, after this validation, appends the block to the blockchain that the node maintains.
+In the somewhat rare case when two miners each mine different blocks and simultaneously send them to the Bitcoin Cash network, some of the nodes might validate one of the blocks and others might validate the other block.
 The Bitcoin Cash node software automatically resolves this situation, usually when the next block is mined, and one of the two prior simultaneous blocks is deleted from the blockchain and the other is adopted by all nodes.

 **Blockchain**
 The BCH blockchain is the place where all BCH transactions that have ever been validated are stored.
 Approximately once every ten minutes, a group of BCH transactions are packaged into a so called 'block' of transactions and validated by the nodes of the BCH network.
 Once validated, the new block is added to the chain of blocks that have previously been validated.
 All the transactions in the blockchain can be examined by anyone at any time.
 This, for example, allows Bitcoin Unlimited to check that the BCH in a new incoming transaction belongs to the wallet spending it and that the BCH involved hasn't previously been spent.
 Besides storing transactions, each block stores the _hash_ of the previous block and the hash of the block itself, thereby forming a chain of blocks.
 This prevents anyone getting away with altering data in a block, as altering any data would cause the hash of the block to change and the changed hash would not match the hash that is stored in the next block in the chain.
 Finally, the blockchain is distributed, with many copies of the entire blockchain are stored all over the world.
 In order for a bad actor to change data stored in a block, he or she would have to change data in a block and all blocks forward in the chain in over 50% of the blockchains stored worldwide.
 Bitcoin Cash mining software ensures that this would require such a huge amount of time and computational power that it could never practicably be done.